 Formerly Advanced Topics in Blessings-Part II (Jewish Thought 360)

 Instructional delivery format:

-Upon successful completion of the course, students will be able to: demonstrate the ability to identify, explain, analyze, interpret, and apply theoretical law in the following areas of the laws of blessings: disassociation from a blessing; changing places; specific parameters of principle and subsidiary items; parameters of what constitutes a meal; types of bread, cooked bread, and raw and cooked grains.
+Version 1: Upon successful completion of the course, students will be able to: demonstrate the ability to identify, explain, analyze, interpret, and apply theoretical law in the following areas of the laws of blessings: disassociation from a blessing; changing places; specific parameters of principle and subsidiary items; parameters of what constitutes a meal; types of bread, cooked bread, and raw and cooked grains.
 Version 2: Same as version 1 with additional outcomes: discuss different food manufacturing processes and the implication they would have on blessings; identify the amount of food or drink necessary to consume to be obligated in the after blessing or the grace after meals; perform an in depth analysis of the meaning of blessings; and discuss what constitutes an interruption in a meal or blessing sequence.

-The final examination assesses students' ability to express in-depth knowledge about the Jewish laws and customs concerning blessings; demonstrate understanding of concepts related to blessings; identify major principles; analyze underlying premises of the principle laws and customs; and apply them to novel situations.
+Version 1: The final examination assesses students' ability to express in-depth knowledge about the Jewish laws and customs concerning blessings; demonstrate understanding of concepts related to blessings; identify major principles; analyze underlying premises of the principle laws and customs; and apply them to novel situations.
 Version 2: Reading materials and sources were added representing a variety of perspectives; study materials were expanded.
 Course delivery options expanded.

-In the lower division baccalaureate/associate degree category OR in the upper division baccalaureate degree category, 3 semester hours in Judaic Studies, Near Eastern Studies, or Religion (2/11) (3/16 revalidation) (8/21 revalidation).
+Version 1: In the lower division baccalaureate/associate degree category OR in the upper division baccalaureate degree category, 3 semester hours in Judaic Studies, Near Eastern Studies, or Religion (2/11) (3/16 revalidation) (8/21 revalidation).
 Version 2: In the upper division baccalaureate degree category, 6 semester hours in Judaic Studies, Near Eastern Studies, or Religion (7/22 administrative review).